syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Getting-Started.md

 ## Adding reference to PdfViewerControl and dependent assemblies

-### Installing Nuget packages
+### Installing NuGet packages

 Adding reference to Syncfusion assemblies through NuGet packages is illustrated in the [NuGet Packages](https://help.syncfusion.com/windowsforms/nuget-packages) section.

 ### Adding from the installed location

-The PdfViewerControl and dependent assembly dlls can be found from the below location in your machine.
+The PdfViewerControl and dependent assemblies can be found from the below location in your machine.

 system drive:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\precompiledassemblies\{{ site.releaseversion }}\